grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 ---

 \
 Over the course of my internship, I worked on projects that mainly involve binary analysis.
-One of which uses Ghidra to develop a plugin that automates struct identification of function parameters.
-The main idea behind my approach is using static analysis to symbolically interpret Ghidra's P-Code representation of binaries.
+One of these projects uses Ghidra to develop a plugin that automates struct identification of function parameters.
+The main idea behind my approach is to use static analysis to symbolically interpret Ghidra's P-Code representation of binaries.
 Every data value will be represented in relation to a function's arguments.
-By obtaining a list of store and load instructions performed on data offsetted from a function's arguments, we can infer the members and member sizes of the argument's struct.
+By obtaining a list of store and load instructions performed on data offset from a function's arguments, we can infer the members and member sizes of the argument's struct.

 This post will discuss in detail the techniques used, the background behind each technique, and the implementation.